ionic-team/ionic-docs/versioned_docs/version-v6/angular/your-first-app/3-saving-photos.md

 });
 ```

 Obtaining the camera photo as base64 format on the web appears to be a bit trickier than on mobile.
-In reality, we’re just using built-in web APIs: [fetch()](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) as a neat way to read the file into blob format, then FileReader’s [readAsDataURL()](https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsDataURL) to convert the photo blob to base64.
+In reality, all we're doing is leveraging the built-in web APIs. [fetch()](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) as a neat way to read the file into blob format, then FileReader’s [readAsDataURL()](https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsDataURL) to convert the photo blob to base64.

 There we go!
 Each time a new photo is taken, it’s now automatically saved to the filesystem.